Aveglia/vAMPirus/helpmeoutsome.md

 ### Run it all with a list of cluster IDs!

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --pOTU --minLen 400 --maxLen 420 --clusterNuclIDlist .91,.92,.93 --clusterAAIDlist .91,.93,.95,.98`
+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --minLen 400 --maxLen 420 --clusterNuclIDlist .91,.92,.93 --clusterAAIDlist .91,.93,.95,.98`

-With this launch command, you are specifying that you would like to generate nOTUs and pOTUs by clustering at multiple percentages for each.
+With this launch command, you are specifying that you would like to generate ncASVs and pcASVs by clustering at multiple percentages for each.
 You are also setting the minimum read length at 400 and maximum read length at 420.
 All analyses will be ran as well.

 ### Run --Analyze with no clustering, no taxonomy assignment, and parametric bootstrapping with 1500 bootstraps